latest nhpb_banner 1__compressed2

 Direct assistance can be provided, if the Seattle individual meets all program conditions.
 A volunteer will help determine this as the result of a two person visit.
 If found to be eligible, some of the aid can include, but is not limited to, the following.

-• Eviction prevention – The Seattle St. Vincent de Paul is focused on preventing homelessness.
+• Rent assistance to stop evictions The Seattle St. Vincent de Paul is focused on preventing homelessness.
 The charity organization and the churches it works with will assist people with avoiding eviction by providing emergency rental and utility assistance.
 Some evictions can be caused by unpaid energy bills, so that is why that aid is offered too.
+Find other emergency help with an eviction in King County.

-• Basic supplies – The organization will help here as well.
+• Free basic supplies from St. Vincent de Paul– The organization will help here as well.
 This can include free vouchers that can be used to pay for gasoline, food, medications, and other basic supplies.

 • Referrals – Volunteers and staff can also go over other options.
 They may offer referrals which might resolve a serious need or help a family solve a problem.
 So if the society in King County can't help you, then they may know who can.